jbottum/t5pat/langchain_markdown.md

 ### Step 0

-This post assumes that users have docker, python and a terminal emulator installed and the installation for that software can be found in the instructions below.
+This post assumes that users have a terminal emulator, python and Docker installed.
+For those that do not, the installation for that software can be found in the instructions below.
 Before installing the software, you should consider which directories that you will use.
 Most dependencies will install automatically.
 You will need a directory for the python script that runs the models and we suggest a directory named t5pat.
-If you have a recent version of Docker and Python 3.x, and know how to access your terminal, please skip to Step 1.
+If you know how to access your terminal and have a recent version of Python 3.x and of Docker, then please skip to Step 1.

+### Accessing your terminal

+To access the terminal on a MacBook Air or any macOS device, you can follow these steps:

+Click on the "Finder" icon in the Dock, which is typically located at the bottom of the screen.

+In the Finder window, navigate to the "Applications" folder.

+Inside the "Applications" folder, open the "Utilities" folder.

+Look for an application called "Terminal" and double-click on it to launch the Terminal.

+Alternatively, you can use Spotlight Search to quickly open the Terminal:

+Press the "Command" key and the "Space" bar simultaneously to open Spotlight Search.

+In the search field that appears, type "Terminal" and press "Return" or click on the "Terminal" application from the search results.

+Once the Terminal is open, you will see a command-line interface where you can type commands and interact with the macOS command-line environment.

+### Installing Python

+Installing Python on a Mac is relatively straightforward.
+Here's a step-by-step guide to help you:

+Check the installed version (optional): Open the Terminal application (found in the Utilities folder within the Applications folder) and type python --version to see if Python is already installed on your system.
+Note that macOS usually comes with a pre-installed version of Python.

+Download Python: Visit the official Python website at https://www.python.org/downloads/ and click on the "Download Python" button.
+Choose the latest stable version suitable for your macOS.

+Run the installer: Locate the downloaded Python installer package (e.g., python-3.x.x-macosx10.x.pkg) and double-click on it to start the installation process.
+Follow the prompts and instructions in the installer.

+Customize installation (optional): During the installation, you'll have the option to customize the installation settings.
+If you're unsure, the default settings are usually sufficient for most users.

+Install Python: Proceed with the installation by clicking "Install" or a similar button.
+You may be prompted to enter your administrator password.
+Wait for the installation to complete.

+Verify the installation: After the installation is finished, open a new Terminal window and type python --version to verify that Python is installed correctly.
+You should see the version number of the installed Python.

 ### Installing Docker

 To install Docker on macOS, you can follow these steps: